TanYa-Go/Babushka-Bakes/TESTING.md

 * There is a contact number, an email address as well as the postal address, should that be their preffered way of contacting the site owner.
 * The user also has the **Social Media** option to contact the site owner.
 Currently the links lead to the generic pages but in the future, Petra's actual social media handles will be added.

+### **Test**
+I have tested all the links to see if they lead to the Contact Page.\
+I have sent several emails from the contact form to see if it will arrive.\

+**Form Validation**
+* Form will not allow submittion if all the fields are empty
+* Form will not allow submittion if any of the fields are empty
+* Form will not allow submitton if the email is not in the right format

 ### **Result**

-I have tested all the links and they all correctly lead to the Contact Page.\
-I have also sent several emails from the contact form and confirmed that the email is indeed sent, and recieved by the site owner (my own email in this case).
+* The message is being sent and we get the message on the screen to confrim it
+* The email arrives into the inbox

 ![Contact Form Message](media/contact-form.PNG)
 ![Message Sent](media/message-sent.PNG)
 ![Contact Form Email Received](media/email-received.PNG)

 ### **Conclusion**
 Test passed, the function works as expected.